 Because it retains water so well, add more vermiculite than perlite to your mix when you are creating a growing medium for plants that dry out easily.
 But vermiculite is useful to gardeners beyond functioning as one component in a mixed growing medium.
 It is also the preferred material for covering seeds when you are starting seeds indoors.

-There are two main reasons why vermiculite serves this function so well (better than perlite, peat moss, regular soil, etc.):
+There are three main reasons why vermiculite serves this function so well (better than perlite, peat moss, regular soil, etc.):

 - When you are starting seeds indoors, they need to be kept consistently moist.
 If they are allowed to dry out, they will not germinate.
 The capacity that vermiculite has to retain water is greater than that possessed by perlite, making the former an ideal medium for keeping seeds moist.